payara/Payara/.github/CONTRIBUTING.md

 ```

 ## Working on an issue
-To start working on an issue, create a new branch on your github repo with the following command:
+To start working on an issue, create a new branch on your GitHub repo with the following command:

 ```
 git checkout -b <BranchName>